 When serving small businesses within the community, there are going to be exceptions and adjustments.
 Community banks and credit unions need a tax return analysis system that has the flexibility to account for the imperfect world of small business financial reporting.

 For example, some loan origination systems may require lots of details that are irrelevant or not available.
 A credit union or community bank may understand why the information is missing or documented elsewhere, but rigid and inflexible systems may determine the process cannot proceed in the software until that information is entered.

 When evaluating your tax return analysis process, look for a system that understands that small business lending is different from large commercial lending practices.
-FISCAL has designed its FISCAL SPREADING software to provide financial institutions with the flexibility they need, from consistent reports to seamless cash flow adjustments.
+FISCAL has designed its FISCAL Forward software to provide financial institutions with the flexibility they need, from consistent reports to seamless cash flow adjustments.